gdg-wisdom/wisdom-2016/what_is_a_gdg/organizing.md

 # Organizing

 ### How to engage members as co-organizers?
-Sharing work helps to keep organizing fun and the success rewards your co-organizers.
+Sharing work helps to keep organizing fun and the success of the combined effort rewards your co-organizers.

 Members that you like to work with can be potential co-organizers.
 Organize an informal meeting to explain the whole structure of GDGs!
 Explain who is the global contact at Google, who is the regional contact at Google.